freezeghost/T-Display_MrClock/README.md

 Move up and down use both button :-)
 Enter to setting long press top button (>700ms)
 For acknowledge also long press top button

-During changing of value are buttons swapped.
-I have it in ToDo:-) Structure of menu:
+Structure of menu:

 - Clock client/server